Previously, you may have heard the term SEO, or Search Engine Optimization, as a business owner.

 Other search engines, aside from Google, may come as a surprise.
 According to Oberlo Article, Google has a massive 92.18 percent of the global search engine market share.
 Some of the smaller players include Bing, Baidu, Yahoo, and Yandex.

 When you type a question into a search bar, Google recognizes any keywords and uses a series of rules and algorithms to analyze thousands of websites in a fraction of a second to discover the best results for your search.
 These are known as Ranking Factors, and Google uses over 200 of them to evaluate web pages.
 If you want to rank well on Google, you’ll want to make sure that you’ve checked most, if not all, of the boxes.
 Consider this a checklist for your website.
 Keep in mind that Google’s Algorithm is constantly evolving, so being current on its ranking elements is critical.

 Unfortunately, SEO is not a set-it-and-forget-it strategy; instead, it constantly evolves.
 It’s critical to keep up with current SEO trends to continue your ranking.

 Onsite SEO refers to the SEO techniques and tactics used on your website.
 Keyword research and on-page optimization are only a few examples.
 On-site SEO boosts the volume and quality of traffic to your website by helping you achieve high ranks in Google’s search results.
-It’s a crucial approach for any small business owner, but it’s one that’s frequently forgotten about.
+It’s a crucial approach for any small business owner, but it’s one that’s frequently forgotten.